 From the Plex Channel on your Roku, select the Channel Directory under the Miscellaneous section of the Plex Menu.

 In the Channel Directory you will be able to browse through the list of all of the Plex Channels available to add them to your Plex Media Server and play them on your Roku.

 Unfortunately there are some Plex Channels that are not available in the Plex Channel Directory.
-This is due to hardware limitations and Restrictions put in place by Roku.
+This is due to limitations and Restrictions put in place by Roku.